canjs/can-bind/doc/can-bind.md

-[can-bind.prototype.start] is called on a one-way child-to-parent binding, [can-bind] will call [can-reflect-dependencies.addMutatedBy] to register the child as a mutator of the parent and set the `@@can.getChangesDependencyRecord` symbol on [can-bind.prototype.updateParent] to indicate that it mutates the parent.
+[can-bind.prototype.start] is called on a one-way child-to-parent binding, [can-bind] will call [can-reflect-dependencies.addMutatedBy] to register the child as a mutator of the parent and set the `@@can.getChangesDependencyRecord` symbol on [can-bind]’s internal `_updateParent` method to indicate that it mutates the parent.

 When [can-bind.prototype.stop] is called, [can-bind] tears down the mutation